Description

 Endorsements and Reviews

 Edmond Chua rethinks systematic theology within a global context that engages religious diversity from a conservative Christian framework.
 Far from a liberal and pluralist account, Chua takes a conservative Evangelical approach, with a literalist biblical hermeneutics, to meaningfully engage interreligious dialogue and learn from other religions.
 A refreshing voice in the conversation.
-Paul Hedges, Associate Professor in Interreligious Studies, Nanyang Technological University, Singapore
+Paul Hedges, Professor of Interreligious Studies, Nanyang Technological University, Singapore